HefnaValravn/ubuntu_server/extra_exercises/explanation_ipv6.md

 last been used.
 I then create a service for this script, so I can make it persistent even across reboots.
 I reload the daemon, enable the service I just made, and start it.

+Finally, if I want to preserve my configuration given that we're using proxmox, I should create the following files so the files they're referring to don't get changed:

+- `touch /etc/.pve-ignore.hosts`
+- `touch /etc/network/.pve-ignore.interfaces`
+- `touch /etc/systemd/network/.pve-ignore.eth0.network`